absorensen/numbers_go_brrrr/m1_memory_hierarchies/s5_immediate_gpu_computation.md

 quite a bit of scale before it can beat the CPU implementation.
 Now, let's start building some graphs!
 _________________

-## Setting up to Dispatch Multiple Shaders
+## Setting Multiple Shader Dispatching
 If you actually delve into how these immediate mode operators are implemented on the CPU side, go to ```src::immediate::nodes.rs```.
 The code is almost the exact same as in the ```add_gpu``` example from ```m1::s2```, except now we will dispatch several shaders in a row, sharing